Home Remedies and Natural Cures

 • Spasms

-Because of its strong antioxidant properties, lavender is also popular in rejuvenating and toning aging skin and counteracting the aging process, in general.
+Because of its strong antioxidant properties, it is also popular in rejuvenating and toning aging skin and counteracting the aging process, in general.

 Precautions